Association

 International Business Committee, in collaboration with KPIA’s secretariat, promotes further globalization of the Japanese pharmaceutical related industries by providing support for the international business activities of member companies.

-In FY2024, the Committee focuses on the following activities:
+In FY2025, the Committee focuses on the following activities:

-Among overseas countries, especially in Asian economies (China, India, Korea, Taiwan, ASEAN, etc.), Japanese companies are gradually expanding their businesses, but they are facing difficulties in making them profitable.
+Among overseas countries, especially in Asian economies (China, India, Korea, Taiwan, ASEAN, etc.), in particular, Japanese companies are gradually expanding their businesses, but they are facing difficulties in making them profitable.
 Asian countries have been growing substantially as a market, and some Asian countries have become important manufacturers of APIs and other related products.
-In view of the above, the Committee conducts seminars/lectures, matchmaking/net-working meetings, on-site visits, workshops on pharmaceutical related value chains focusing on these regions, and strengthens cooperation with FPMAJ and related organizations.
-Regarding Europe and the US, as it is also important for member companies to understand pharmaceutical related R&D and regulatory trends, the Committee continues to collect relevant information, holds seminars, lectures and study sessions, and strengthens cooperation with other organizations to contribute to the provision of information to member companies. - Exchange with Bio-clusters and Start-ups in Overseas Countries
+In view of the above, the Committee enhances seminars/lectures, matchmaking/net-working meetings, on-site visits, workshops, information exchange on pharmaceutical related value chains.
+Regarding Europe and the US, as it is also important for member companies to understand pharmaceutical related R&D and regulatory trends.
+Furthermore, alongside Asia, Europe and the US, attention is increasingly turning to the Middle East, the Committee continues to collect and share relevant information through seminars. - Exchange with Bio-clusters and Start-ups in Overseas Countries

-In cooperation with Osaka Prefectural Government, other regional governments, and related organizations (such as Foundation for Biomedical Research and Innovation at Kobe, Kyoto Research Park, and Senri Life Science Foundation), the Committee holds business net-working meetings, lectures and other exchanges with overseas biotechnology clusters and start-ups. - Promotion of Activities in Cooperation with Regional Governments and Consulate Generals, etc.
+In cooperation with Osaka Prefectural Government, other regional governments, and related organizations (such as Bio-Community Kansai (BiocK), Foundation for Biomedical Research and Innovation at Kobe, Kyoto Research Park, and Senri Life Science Foundation), the Committee holds business net-working meetings, lectures and other exchanges with overseas biotechnology clusters and start-ups.
+Additionally, upon request, networking events will be arranged with international delegations visiting Osaka for the Osaka-Kansai Expo. - Promotion of Activities in Cooperation with Stakeholders.

 To promote overseas business development in pharmaceutical field, it is essential to develop, secure and retain global and foreign human resources.
-The Committee identifies their needs to support for developing, securing and retaining globally competent human resources, and provides support through necessary seminars and workshops. - Strengthen the Information Distribution
+The Committee identifies their needs to support for developing, securing and retaining globally competent human resources, and provides support through relevant seminars and workshops. - Strengthen the Information Distribution to overseas

-The Committee strengthens efforts to disseminate information about our activities to overseas stakeholders by reviewing and enhancing the contents of our English website which introduces our activities.
+The Committee strengthens efforts to disseminate information about our activities to overseas stakeholders by reviewing and enhancing the contents of our English website which introduces our activities and additionally, using the Kanyakukyo YouTube channel, newly launched in 2024.

 5.Eye Drops Study Group

-In FY2024, the Study Group focuses on the following activities:
+In FY2025, the Study Group focuses on the following activities:

 - Activities Regarding Education on Proper Use of Eye Drops